TatianaMraz/2KDent_ims-server_v1.0/app/readme.txt

         - add MEDIA roots to settings
         - add static() to urls to serve media files during development by mapping MEDIA_URL to the MEDIA_ROOT directory

+- deploy to HEROKU
+    - install python decouple to organize app settings so that can change the parameters without having to redeploy the app pip install python-decouple
+    - create .env and store SECRET_KEY
+    - instal dj-database-url to configure database settings from environment variables or URLs pip install dj-database-url
+    - install dj-static to serve app with static files when deployed to production server pip install dj-static
+    - freeze app requirements
+        pip freeze > requirements-dev.txt
+    - create requirements.txt
+    - create Procfile specific for HEROKU
+    - create runtime.txt
+    - install heroku-config plugin to simplify the management of environment variables for Heroku apps through the Heroku CLI heroku plugins:install heroku-config
+        - push all uncommitted changes to git

+        - push local env variables to Heroku app, ensuring consistency between development env and the deployed app heroku config:push